specollective/insights-agent-desktop-app/README.md

 # Insights Agent Desktop App

+This repository houses the code for the Insights Agent desktop application.
+This Electron-based application is designed to be used by individuals who have signed up and been selected to participate in a research study in which participants agree to download the application and enable data collection including the following data points.

+- device type / operating system
+- application names
+- tab names (scrubbed for PII)
+- domain names
+- connectivity (connected to wifi or not)
+- device type
+- timestamps

+Raw data is anonymized and only persisted for a short period of time before it is aggregated and destroyed.

-The code is setup for be hosted open source on Github in order to leverage the free service [update.electronjs.org](https://github.com/electron/update.electronjs.org) for auto-updating production applications.
+The code is setup to be hosted open source on Github in order to leverage the free service [update.electronjs.org](https://github.com/electron/update.electronjs.org) for auto-updating production applications.

-The boilerplate provided here is designed for rapid prototyping and is actively being developed.

 ## Dependencies
 - electron